yhern006/Simple_Twitter/README.md

 Realtime messages are displayed when a user's subscription posts a message when the user is logged in.

-1. Offline Messages
+1. Offline Messages:
 A user can see any messages that were sent when they were offline.

-2. Edit Subscriptions
+2. Edit Subscriptions:
 A user can add, drop and view current subscriptions.

-3. Post a Message
+3. Post a Message:
 A user can post a message.

-4. Hashtag Search
+4. Hashtag Search:
 A user can search for the last 10 tweets containing a specific hashtag.

-5. Logout
+5. Logout:
 When a user logs out, their offline and realtime messages are cleared.

 ## Server Side